yahya-mohammed07/Kraken/README.md

 * namespace `kraken` which has:-

-  * namespace `constants`: contains mathematical and physical constants presented as symbols, just like in julia.
+  * namespace `constants`: contains mathematical and physical constants.
   * namespace `cal`: contains functions that do some calculations.
   * namespace `op`: contains variadic function objects.
   * and a bonus namespace! `num_methods` : contains implementation of some numerical methods.